top of page

 To The West Of The Solitary Sea, Tony Mak

-However, the ritual survives.
-Like many other young people, I once thought of such ancestor veneration ritual as superstition when I was a child.
-But now, it has become therapeutic and romantic.
-In a way, rituals help coordinate our collective memories, by establishing a shared system of symbols, a scripted play.
-It dispels our anxieties by forming a dialogue with the past, a conversation between the profane and the sacred, and reminds us of who we are.
+Over the course of these few decades, the continuity of everyday religious rituals has been disrupted across generations.
+Like many other young people, I once dismissed such ancestor veneration ritual as superstition when I was a child.
+But now, it has become therapeutic and poetic.
+In a way, rituals help coordinate our collective memories by establishing a shared system of symbols, a scripted play.
+They dispel our anxieties by forming a dialogue with the past, a conversation between the profane and the sacred, and remind us that we are not the orphans of history.

 After spending many years abroad, I returned to my Cantonese hometown for this photographic project and took a closer look into the rapidly modernising town and the disintegrating infrastructure of spiritual life for the Cantonese Chinese community.
 The history, the traditions, and the past were quickly abandoned.
 Temples were torn down, villages and old towns were abandoned for high-rise apartments, and fields and ponds were transformed into concrete forests.
 There was once a spiritual world full of magic, beyond life and death, in which we no longer believe.
 We may find ourselves drifting in rapidly changing life without understanding who we truly are, that’s our past, our ancestors, haunting us.
 However, the ritual survives.
 Like many other young people, I once thought of such ancestor veneration ritual as superstition when I was a child.
 But now, it has become therapeutic and romantic.
 In a way, rituals help coordinate our collective memories, by establishing a shared system of